DaJoker29/worldbuilding-project-omd/People/Asma Umberlee.md

 **Name**: Asma Umberlee
 **Age**: 13
 **Lineage**: Half-Elf
-**Appearance**: A eerie young girl with unusual scars covering her face.
-Her irises are an unusual bright pink—which glows even brighter when threatened.
-She often has at least three books sticking out of her threadbare satchel.
+**Appearance**: A eerie young girl with unusual scars across her face.
+Her irises glow a bright pink—which intensifies when threatened.
+Often seen with at least three books sticking out of her threadbare satchel.

-**Hometown**: Unknown (mother died shortly after arriving in town with her) **Occupation**: Assists the town seamstress by Mending damage garments and selling scarves, gloves, and coats outside the local tavern.
+**Hometown**: Unknown (mother died when she was a toddler) **Occupation**: Assists the town seamstress by magically Mending damage garments and selling scarves, gloves, and coats outside the local tavern.
 **Highest Stat**: Intelligence
 **Lowest Stat**: Strength
 **Proficiency 1**: Investigation